Purple martin: Migration

-Wintering in Brazil, Bolivia and parts of Peru, purple martins migrate to North America in the spring to breed.
+Wintering in Brazil, Bolivia, and parts of Peru, purple martins migrate to North America in the spring to breed.
 Spring migration is somewhat staggered, with arrivals in southern areas such as Florida and Texas in January, but showing up in the northern United States in April and in Canada as late as May.

-Arrival date to the breeding grounds tends to correlate directly with age.
-It is assumed that the older birds arrive on the breeding grounds first to obtain the better nesting sites.
+The arrival date to the breeding grounds tends to correlate directly with age.
+It is assumed that the older birds arrive on the breeding grounds first to obtain better nesting sites.
 Older males typically migrate first and leave the overwintering sites in late December or early January, followed by older females.
-Younger birds (first yearlings) typically arrive to the breeding grounds up to two months later.
+Younger birds (first yearlings) typically arrive at the breeding grounds up to two months later.

 Fall migration is also staggered, as birds head south when the breeding season is over.
 Some birds leave as early as July and others stay as late as October.
 Martins generally migrate over land, through Mexico and Central America.
 When not breeding, martins form large flocks and roost together in great numbers.
 This behavior begins just prior to the southern migration and continues on the wintering grounds.

-These flocks can be so large that when they take-off from these roosts to forage the activity is detected on Doppler radar as rings.
-Referred to as roost rings, they start small then get larger until the birds have spread out and the ring disappears.
+These flocks can be so large that when they take off from these roosts to forage, the activity is detected on Doppler weather radar as rings.
+Referred to as roost rings, they start small and then get larger until the birds have spread out and the ring disappears.

 Behaviour and ecology

 Breeding

-Males arrive in breeding sites before females, and establish their territory.
+Males arrive in breeding sites before females and establish their territory.
 A territory can consist of several potential nest sites.
 After forming a pair, both the male and female inspect available nest sites.
 This process is complicated by the fact that artificial nest sites could be houses with many rooms, clustered gourds, or single gourds.
 The nest is made inside the cavity of such artificial structures and retains a somewhat flat appearance.
-The nest is a structure of primarily three levels: the first level acts as a foundation and is usually made up of twigs, mud, small pebbles and in at least a few reported cases, small river mollusk shells were used; the second level of the nest is made up of grasses, finer smaller twigs; the third level of construction composing the nest is a small compression usually lined with fresh green leaves where the eggs are laid.
+The nest is a structure of primarily three levels: the first level acts as a foundation and is usually made up of twigs, mud, small pebbles, and in at least a few reported cases, small river mollusk shells were used; the second level of the nest is made up of grasses, finer smaller twigs; the third level of construction composing the nest is a small compression usually lined with fresh green leaves where the eggs are laid.

 Purple martins are generally known to raise only a single brood.
 The average clutch size is four to six eggs per nest.
 Females lay one egg a day and incubation begins when the penultimate (second to last) egg is laid.
 Incubation lasts 15–16 days and the female is the main incubator, with some help from the male.
 Hatching occurs over the course of two to three days.
 Fledging, when the young leave the nest, occurs between 26 and 32 days after hatch day.
 Fledglings will continue to receive care from both parents for up to a month after fledging.